 Motorcycle accidents are often the result of actions of a negligent motor vehicle driver.
 This means that the driver failed to operate their vehicle as would a reasonably prudent person would under the same or similar circumstances.
 Although a motor vehicle driver may quickly check his or her rear and sideview mirrors for other vehicles, motorcycles are much smaller and can be overlooked if the driver is not careful.

 Negligent driving conduct that often results in motorcycle accidents include:

 - Failure to yield the right-of-way;

-- Failure to keep a proper lookout, especially when changing lanes or merging;
+- Failure to maintain an adequate lookout, especially when changing lanes or merging;

-- Failure to follow traffic control devices, including red lights and stop signs;
+- Failure to follow traffic control devices, not limited to red lights and stop signs;

 - Following too closely;

 - Distracted driving, especially texting while driving;

-- Driving while intoxicated or under the influence of drugs or alcohol; and
+- Driving while intoxicated, or while under the influence of drugs or alcohol; and

 Generally, in order to obtain compensation for bodily injuries following a motor vehicle accident in New York State, an individual must have sustained a “serious injury” as defined by Article 51 of the New York State Insurance Law.
 Information regarding the “serious injury” threshold can be found here.